Understanding Life Expectancy With Relapsed/Refractory Myeloma | MyMyelomaTeam

 Race, Ethnicity, and Life Expectancy

-When everyone has equal access to care, Black and Hispanic have similar or better survival rates than white people.
+When everyone has equal access to care, Black and Hispanic people have similar or better survival rates than white people.
 To make sure you get access to the most effective treatment options for you, stay engaged with your health care team.
 Don’t hesitate to ask questions, and make sure your oncology team understands your goals for treatment.

 Improving Your Outlook With RRMM